Steyr-Puch Haflinger: Military use

 Approximately 7,000 Haflingers were recruited into military service by the Swiss, Austrian and Australian armies and the Royal Navy.
 Small numbers were also in use in Katanga and the Democratic Republic of Congo in the 1960s.

-In Australian Army service the 46 Haflinger vehicles were each equipped with a dedicated trailer unit.
-Haflinger were often allocated to RAEME units where typically an individual craftsman, like artillery artificers, would use the vehicle to carry tools and other equipment around the field attending to technical servicing of weapons platforms and fighting vehicles.
+The Haflinger was adopted by the Australian Army as the Truck, Utility, 1/4 Ton, GS, Lightweight.
+46 of the vehicles were procured by the Army in 1966 and were registered sequentially from 101-816 to 101-861.
+A bespoke, matching trailer, Trailer, Cargo, 1/4 Ton, was provisioned for each vehicle, and were registered sequentially from 101-862 to 101-907.
+Haflingers were often allocated to RAEME units where typically an individual craftsman, like artillery artificers, would use the vehicle to carry tools and other equipment around the field attending to technical servicing of weapons platforms and fighting vehicles.

 Haflinger, Steyr Puch, is not listed in the table of Australian Army vehicles in Vietnam within the M Cecil book Mud & Dust, but a popular misconception may have occurred because of the US M274 Mechanical Mule which has a similar size and mechanical arrangement and was used to carry munitions and other equipment.

 Features

 Particular features that add to the off-road capability include: